microsoft/fabricrealtimelab/modules/module05a.md

 In this ETL (extract, transform, and load) process, we'll extract all data that hasn't yet been imported, determined by the current watermark into a staging table.
 This data will then be summarized, and then placed in the dimension/fact tables.
 Note that while we are importing only one table (stock prices), the framework we are building supports ingestion for multiple tables.
 If we had customers, orders, accounts, and so on, we can extend this to import those as well.

 This module is broken down into 3 submodules.
-* [Module 05A - Setting up the Warehouse and Pipeline]
+* [Module 05a - Setting up the Warehouse and Pipeline]
-* [Module 05B - Building the dimension and fact tables, expanding the pipeline]
+* [Module 05b - Building the dimension and fact tables, completing the pipeline]
-* [Module 05C - xxx]
+* [Module 05c - Semantic Modeling and reporting]

 ## Table of Contents